HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 - `Errands` - For tasks that require me to leave the house, this allows me to group errands together, and complete them all at once, to save time.

-I am considering adding a `Brainstorm` context, for tasks that require a lot of thought, but not much action.
-However, I am hesitant, as this could just increase the amount of clutter in the system.
-I'll revisit this in a couple of weeks to see if it's necessary.

-I was considering adding a `9to5` context, for tasks that can only be completed during working hours, However, this was only applicable to calls and errands, both of which have a label, and this addition would just be clutter.
+- `Brainstorm` - For tasks that require a lot of thought, and maybe a whiteboard or a piece of paper.
+This is separate from the other contexts, as it requires a different state of mind.
+Its good to review this list before going on a walk, to give me things to think about.

 ## Agendas